ULStats/MA4128Assessment-2018/BramSiebert-JuliaLanguage.md

   `
   x = zeros(3,3)
   `
+  But what if we don't want an array of just zeros or ones, we can fill the array with the fill command, `fill!(x,y)`, replaces all entries in the array `x` with the value `y`.
 We can also create an array with random numbers between zero and one using `rand(A)`.
 Arrays don't have to contain numbers.
 For example, they can contain strings, or booleans too (using `trues(A)` or `falses(A)`).
 We can also create an array manually.
   `
   x = ([1,2,3],[4,5],[6,7,8,9])
   `